How to Grow and Care for Tradescantia Nanouk (Essential Tips)

 Try placing your plant a few feet away from a south-facing or east-facing window.
 Alternatively, you can place your plant in the center of a bright room.

-Direct light can burn your plantโs leaves, causing them to become discolored.
-Therefore, itโs important to make sure your plants are only receiving indirect light.
+Direct light can burn your plant’s leaves, causing them to become discolored.
+Therefore, it’s important to ensure your plants only receive indirect light.
 If you notice the sun is causing your plant to cast a shadow, try placing sheer curtains over your window.

-While Tradescantia โNanoukโ prefers at least six hours of light, it can survive with less light.
-However, if you donโt give your plant enough light, youโll likely notice color changes.
+While Tradescantia ‘Nanouk’ prefers at least six hours of light, it can survive with less light.
+However, you’ll likely notice color changes if you don’t give your plant enough light.
 Rather than stunning pink and green variegations, leaves will appear primarily green.

 Temperature & Humidity Preferences

-Tradescantia Nanouk prefers temperatures between 60-85ยบF.
+Tradescantia Nanouk prefers temperatures between 60-85ºF.
 It can tolerate slightly lower temperatures at night.

 While these plants like warm temperatures, you should keep them away from heating vents.
 Additionally, make sure to protect your plant from cold drafts.

 With that said, you may need to provide an extra boost of humidity during dry winter months.
-Spritz the air around your plant a few times a week or purchase a humidifier.
+I like to spritz the air around your plant a few times a week.
+When it’s particularly cold and dry I also like to run a small indoor plan humidifier to boost moisture around the plant.

 How to Care for Tradescantia Nanouk at Home